FG Camera Library

 • FG_get_aoi() returns the sensor scan AOI in line scan mode, the image height can be obtained with FG_get_image_size().

-• It is possible to change the AOI position after the aquisition has started.
+• It's possible to change the AOI position after the aquisition has started.

 In line scan mode with hardware or software trigger enabled, each trigger event will start acquisition of one sensor frame containing the configured sensor scan height number of lines.
 Multiple trigger events are required before the image is complete and returned to the user.

-The trigger input, edge sensitivity and a trigger divider can be controlled to adapt the the trigger signal to the desired scan rate, see Using a trigger signal.
+The trigger input, edge sensitivity and a trigger divider can be controlled to adapt the the trigger signal to the desired scan rate, see VisionSensor PV3 hardware trigger.

 The scan height acts like a trigger multiplier for the effective line rate.